hoonzis/hoonzis.github.io/_posts/2015-03-19-neural-networks-f-xor-classifier-and.md

   let updatedInToHidden = updateWeights n1.input deltaHidden n1.inputToHidden rate
 ```

-**Completepass** just calls 2 times the pass function value and gets the
-input values trough the hidden layer to the output.
-The output is then
-compared to desired result and error is estimated.
-From this error an
-array of "delta" values per each output node is determined which is then
-used to update the weights.
+Function **Completepass** just calls 2 times the pass function value and gets the input values trough the hidden layer to the output.
+The output is then compared to desired result and error is estimated.
+From this error an array of "delta" values per each output node is determined which is then used to update the weights.

-In the case of XOR network, there is only one output, so the delta will
-one dimensional array.
+In the case of XOR network, there is only one output, so the delta will one dimensional array.

-The delta has to be propagated lower so that we can also update the
-weights between the input and hidden layer.
+The delta has to be propagated lower so that we can also update the weights between the input and hidden layer.

 ### Backpropagating the error
 First the error of each layer has to be calculated.
 In the example
 bellow the error of the output layer is the value **(t-o)** or (Target -
 Ouput).
 This value is multiplied by value **o\*(1-o)** which is the